-Ever since the idea of establishing a single currency for the Economic Community of West African States (ECOWAS) was first launched in Conakry Guinea in 1983 after ECOWAS was founded in 1975 to bring together brothers of the Portuguese-speaking countries, French-speaking countries, and English Speaking countries together.
+Ever since the idea of establishing a single currency for the Economic Community of West African States (ECOWAS) was first launched in Conakry Guinea in 1983 after ECOWAS was founded in 1975 to bring together brothers of the Portuguese-speaking countries, French-speaking countries, and English Speaking countries together under a single umbrella in the adoption of a single currency as a framework of a monetary union.
 There have been varied submitted intellectual works to argue for and against the success of a single currency union proposal, which hasn’t find the daylight yet.
 With estimated evidence of 58% of quality papers on this subject matter from independent scholars based in Europe and the USA, 30% of the independent scholars from the francophone countries within the ECOWAS region, 10% among the Anglophone countries within the ECOWAS region led by Nigerian authors and the remaining 2% from the Asian Universities led by China.
 When the single currency union was lunched, a monetary cooperation program was proposed, which was subsequently validated in July 1987 according to the account of (Amato & Nubukpo, 2020).
 In other to implement the idea of a single currency at the level of the entire ECOWAS, the new West Africa Monetary Agency (WAMA) was formed in 1996 to replace the Monetary Cooperation Program (MCP) tasked to accomplish the following;

 [I] In the short term phase the agency was charged to strengthen the currency payment mechanism of the West Africa clearing house by removing outstanding payment arrears.

 [II] Introduction of new payment instrument such as travelers’ cheque